-Beginning January 1st, 2017 (or the first show after the previous State Championships in 2017), all RSNC contestants will have the opportunity to compete in a State Championship at the end of the RSNC season for that state.
+Beginning January 1st, 2019 (or the first show after the previous 2018 State Championships), all Cinch RSNC contestants will have the opportunity to compete in a State Championship at the end of the Cinch RSNC season for that state.
 Producers from your state, starting with the producer that submitted the most sanctioned teams, will be offered the opportunity to host a State Championship Finals.
 Numbers of teams are determined from World Finals to World Finals and the previous State Championship shows do not count towards team count.
 This gives producers ample time to prepare for the event.
-If a producer accepts the State Championship event, RSNC will help furnish awards.
-For every state that sanctions at least 5 RSNC shows in 2017, RSNC will contribute up to 7 Trophy State Championship awards.
-For every state that sanctions 10 or more shows RSNC will contribute prizes through 5th place in each of the 7 rating categories.
+If a producer accepts the State Championship event, Cinch RSNC will help furnish awards.
+For every state that sanctions at least 5 Cinch RSNC shows in 2019, Cinch RSNC will contribute up to 7 Trophy State Championship awards.
+For every state that sanctions 10 or more shows Cinch RSNC will contribute prizes through 5th place in each of the 7 rating categories.

-All RSNC Regionals, State & County Fairs, plus the following events (Cow Palace, CA, Tri-State Horse Expo, Sioux Falls, SD, Congress Super Sort, and Cheyenne Frontier Days) will be awarded double points and participation credit.
+All Cinch RSNC Regionals, State & County Fairs, plus the following events (Congress Super Sort and Cheyenne Frontier Days) will be awarded double points and participation credit.
 In addition, all shows with 1,000 teams or more will be awarded double points and participation credit for show count to attend State or World Finals.
 Additionally, if a state or county fair is scheduled as a 2, or more, day event, it will not count more than double participation.

 Each First-Place winning member from each rating category from each state will permanently be listed in the Cinch RSNC HALL OF FAME!
 The state high money winner and the high money horse from each state will additionally be enshrined into the Cinch RSNC HALL OF FAME!